How to write better queries for smart generated diagrams

 How it works

-Enter a text query in the template manager and draw.io submits it to a large language model tool (in this case, ChatGPT) which processes your query and returns a diagram in Mermaid syntax. draw.io then converts this to use the built-in draw.io shapes so you can style and update your diagram easily after you add the generated template to the canvas.
+Enter a text query in the template manager and draw.io submits it to a large language model tool - draw.io will automatically select the best tool for the type of diagram you specify.
+This AI tool processes your query and returns a diagram in Mermaid syntax or draw.io XML.
+When a diagram is generated with the built-in draw.io shapes (not Mermaid), you can style and update your diagram easily.

-Smart template diagrams are a good start for simpler types of diagrams, such as flowcharts, sequence diagrams, concept maps and tree diagrams.
+Generated diagrams may be a good start for simpler types of diagrams, such as flowcharts, sequence diagrams, concept maps and tree diagrams, or for brainstorming.
 Mermaid does not support technical diagrams with more complex notations such as AWS, Azure, BPMN, and so on.
-But you can easily drag and drop these from their shape libraries in draw.io to replace the generic shapes used in your generated template.
+But you can easily drag and drop these from their shape libraries in draw.io to replace the generic shapes used in your generated diagrams.

 Important: As with all AI or smart content generation tools, you should not include any sensitive information - don’t include any private, personal and confidential business information in any query you write.